The shareholder of a Georgian subsidiary

 The institution handles the registration of patents, trademarks, designs, copyright and other signs related to intellectual property.
 Our team of consultants in company registration in Georgia

-can offer in-depth information on how to register with this institution and can also provide legal advice on how to register with other authorities involved in the process of registering a Georgian subsidiary
+can offer in-depth information on how to register with this institution and can also provide legal advice on how to register with other authorities involved in the process of registering a Georgian subsidiary in 2022

 The advantages of a subsidiary in Georgia